cw417/speedtest-scheduler/README.md

 5) Run speedtest-scheduler: `python speedtest_scheduler.py`

 ## How It Works

-Speedtest-scheduler uses the speedtest application that interfaces with speedtest.net to test your current download and upload speeds at an interval set by the user, and writes these values to a CSV file for easy monitoring.
-The interval set by the user can be a set number of minutes or hours, or it can be set up to run every day at a specified time.
+- uses the speedtest-cli application to test upload and download speed
+- the interval set by the user
+  - must be set inside the speedtest_scheduler.py file
+  - default is every day at 04:00 AM
+- data is written to speedtest_stats.csv